chapeee/react-nextjs-github-gist/README.md

 ## Default Configuration

 If no props are passed to ```<GitGist id="MUST" />```, below is the default configuration applied.
-**id is must**
 ```
 <GitGist
     file = "",
     width = '100%',
     height = '600px',
-    getProfile = 'false', //this give avatar and name of the owner of gist
+    getProfile = 'false',  //disables the feature that retrieves the avatar and name of the gist owner.
+Still you need to pass "UserName" manually, This Will depereacted in future releases to support UserName in advance Mode
     userName = '' //pass the username of the gist owner
 />
 ```

-currently because of CORS i am unable to fetch the userame from git, yet i will figure out some way in future releases, so for now lets do manual work.
-Thnx to tleunen code.
+Currently, due to CORS (Cross-Origin Resource Sharing) restrictions, I am unable to fetch the username from GitHub using the Gist API.
+However, I plan to find a solution for this in future releases.
+In the meantime, we will have to resort to manual work.
+That's why you need to pass the **userName** parameter manually.

 ---